Xavier Suarez: Second mayoralty (1997–1998)

 After leaving office as mayor, Suarez returned to practice law in Miami before he decided to run again for mayor in 1997, challenging incumbent Joe Carollo.
 Suárez was initially returned to the office, appearing to have won the runoff election by a narrow margin.
 He was initially returned to the office after the November 1997 election.
 However, his opponent, Joe Carollo, challenged the election in court.
 Following a wide-ranging investigation into allegations of election fraud pertaining to absentee ballots, the judge presiding over the case decided to throw out all absentee ballots, effectively handing the election to Carollo and overturning Suárez's victory.
 The judge found "a pattern of fraudulent, intentional and criminal conduct" involving nearly 400 fraudulent absentee ballots, including votes cast in the names of deceased individuals and felons.
 While Suárez was not personally implicated, several individuals connected to his campaign were convicted, including campaign volunteer Miguel Amador and supporter Alberto Russi.
 In total, 55 individuals were charged and 54 were convicted in connection with the fraud, including a city commissioner, his chief of staff, and the staffer's father.
 A federal appeals court ultimately invalidated the election and declared Carollo the winner without a new vote.

 During his brief return to office in 1997, Suarez attracted controversy for erratic conduct that drew widespread media attention and earned him the nickname “Mayor Loco.”
 His actions included threatening to cut off city advertising to local media outlets, attempting to fire the police chief without proper authority, and making unannounced visits to constituents' homes late at night.
 A judge eventually barred him from making personnel decisions, citing violations of the city charter.
 Though never criminally charged, the chaotic period contributed to the perception of instability in city leadership.

 Miami-Dade County Commissioner (2011–2020)

 Suarez was elected as a Miami-Dade County Commissioner for District 7 on May 24, 2011 and was re-elected by a 44 point margin on August 30, 2016.
 During his tenure as Commissioner, Suarez continued to advocate for affordable housing, as well as workforce development programs and funding for public transit.

 County mayoral campaigns

 1996

 In 1996, between his two terms as city mayor, Suarez ran unsuccessfully for county mayor.
+His campaign focused on criticizing the current county commission of misconduct, hoping to tap into voter discontent.
+However, he received criticism for failing to articulate new solutions to county problems.